-Founding partner Robert Ross won an astonishing $44.1 million verdict on behalf of a woman who suffered a brain injury as a result of a hemorrhagic stroke at a top Philadelphia hospital.
-The outcome was the largest medical malpractice verdict in Pennsylvania that year, The Legal Intelligencer newspaper reported.
-It remains the largest such verdict seen in the state in years (read about the case).
+Founding partner Robert Ross won an astonishing $44.1 million verdict on behalf of a woman who suffered a brain injury due to a hemorrhagic stroke at a top Philadelphia hospital.
+The outcome was Pennsylvania's largest medical malpractice verdict that year, The Legal Intelligencer newspaper reported.
+It remains the largest such verdict seen in the state in years.